LINGUAE CELTICAE

 Volume 25: Dal Riada & Cinn Tìre (Mid Argyll & Kintyre)

 The Gaelic language was once widespread and dominant all over Mid Argyll and the Kintyre peninsula.
-Whereas Campbeltown and the southernmost tip of Kintyre were anglicised relatively early by the intro-duction of Lowland settlers in the 18th and 19th century the remaining country kept its Gaelic tradition well into the inter-war period of the 1930s.
+Whereas Campbeltown and the southernmost tip of Kintyre were anglicised relatively early by the introduction of Lowland settlers in the 18th and 19th century, the remaining country kept its Gaelic tradition well into the inter-war period of the 1930s.
 Nowadays Gaelic in both areas is very much waiting to be revitalised.
-Besides some recent initiatives in the communities on the western shores of Loch Fyne there is not much worth reporting.
-Compared with the rich Gaelic tradition in these heartlands of Earra-Ghàidheal (Land of the Gael) the profile of the language in the district is on an all-time low these days.
+Besides some recent initiatives to introduce Gaelic language lessons in a few primary schools and the introduction of bilingual road-signs, there is not much worth reporting.
+Compared with the rich Gaelic tradition in these heartlands of Earra-Ghàidheal (Land of the Gael), the profile of the language in the district is on an all-time low these days.
+Even on the once staunchly Gaelic-speaking island of Giogha (Gigha) the language has practically disappeared.

-The second edition of this report can be downloaded here (459 KB) in pdf format.
+The third edition of this report can be downloaded here (1.919 KB) in pdf format.

 The fishing harbour of An Tairbeart (Tarbert) on the isthmus separating Dal Riada (Mid Argyll) and Cinn Tìre (Kintyre)